BlenderCN-Org/TheaForBlender/README.md

 Code documentation can be found at: <b>[github page](https://grakoczy.github.io/TheaForBlender/)</b>

+## What it doesn't contain:
+- the RemoteDarkroom as this part is not released under GPL license.

 ### Project contains following python modules:

 - thea_exporter: XML class definitions responsible for writting scene into xml format